-You are warmly invited to KTH for a lunchtime lecture offering insights into the environmental impact of AI, the invisible labour behind maintaining AI systems, and how the absence of data affects the systems used daily by people around the world.
+You are warmly invited to KTH for a lunchtime lecture offering insights into the environmental impact of AI and the invisible labour behind maintaining AI systems.

 Amir H. Payberah is the programme director for doctoral studies in ICT at KTH EECS, and leads the WASP cluster on legal, ethical, and societal aspects of AI.
-His research focuses on the intersection of fairness and equality in AI, with a particular emphasis on large language models.
+His research focuses on the intersection of equity and justice in AI, with particular attention to large language models.
+To advance these questions, he founded the Co-Liberative Computing research group, which promotes critical consciousness in computer science research and education.

 This event is part of Nobel Calling Stockholm 2025.